reiver/article-20250315/README.md

 society (noun): a group of people, where members potentially come and go, plus the relationships, history, culture, etc, within them.

+## Pre-Internet

+Today, the computer network most people know is: **the Internet**.
+And, there is a history that is told about _computer networks_ that says, _what came before the Internet was ARPANET_.

+That story is at best misleading, and perhaps a bit of a lie.
+At least for the story of regular people using the computer networks.

+For regular people the computer networks that came before **the Internet** includes (in alphabetical order): AOL, BBS, CompuServe, FidoNet, GEnie, MCI Mail, Prodigy, Usenet, and others.

 ## Bluesky

 ## Mastodon